Updated on: May 26, 2025

 Avira Password Manager is very easy to set up and use, which makes it great for non-technical users.
 While there isn’t an Avira Password Manager desktop app, I like Avira’s clean-looking and intuitive browser extension.
 The iOS and Android apps are also very intuitive, with easy-to-navigate features.

-Avira offers a decent set of features, including unlimited password storage, multi-device sync, auto-login, data breach alerts, password security auditing, biometric logins on mobile, a built-in 2FA authenticator, and 1 GB of secure file storage.
+Avira offers a decent set of features, including unlimited password storage, multi-device sync, auto-fill, data breach alerts, password security auditing, and 1 GB of secure file storage.
+The mobile apps are better than the desktop versions as they support biometric logins and include a built-in 2FA authenticator.

 You can also get Avira’s password manager as part of Avira Prime, one of the best and most affordable internet security suites in 2025.
 Avira Prime Includes an excellent malware scanner, web protection, a VPN, system optimization tools, and more.
 It covers up to 5 devices across all operating systems and costs only $59.99 / year.
 Avira backs all purchases with a generous 60-day money-back guarantee.